Little Dreamer (Peter Green album)

-Little Dreamer is an album by British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967–70.
+Little Dreamer is an album by the British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967–70.
 Released in 1980, this was his third solo album, and the second in his 'middle period' of the late 1970s and early 1980s.

-Most of the tracks on this album were written by Green's brother Mike.
+Most of the tracks on the album were written by Green's brother Mike.

+Critical reception

+The Globe and Mail wrote that the album "is late-night guitar music, a rocker's answer to the mellow jazz guitar of Jimmy Hall...
+The over-all feel of the music is blues without pain."